The Bard's Tale III: Thief of Fate: Reception

+In a retrospective review, AllGame gave the game a rating 3.5 out of 5 and called it a larger and improved version of Bard's Tale II but said the puzzles are less diverse and noted the storyline was weak.

 Legacy

 During the Kickstarter campaign to create a proper fourth installment to the series, inXile partnered with Rebecca Heineman and her company Olde Sküül to remaster the original trilogy for modern personal computers running Mac OS and Microsoft Windows (instead of the emulated versions offered by inXile).
 After reaching an impasse in development, Olde Sküül and inXile agreed to transfer the project to Krome Studios.

 The game was released as part of the remastered The Bard's Tale Trilogy on February 26, 2019.
 The remastered edition of the original trilogy was released for Xbox One on August 13, 2019.
 This followed the acquisition of inXile Entertainment by Microsoft.
 The collection supports Xbox Play Anywhere.